 Do I need to get a Covid test before coming into College?

-We would encourage you to participate in the testing programme.
+We would strongly encourage you to participate in the testing scheme by testing yourselves twice a week at home.
 For information regarding lateral flow testing please visit the page Lateral Flow Testing

 What are the social distancing measures in place?

 The social distancing measures remain in place.
-This includes reduced group sizes, staggered timetables, one-way corridor systems, hand sanitising stations and coloured areas.
+This includes reduced group sizes, staggered timetables, one-way corridor systems and hand sanitising stations.
 Please support us by ensuring you follow the measures in place and remain in your coloured area whilst you are at College.

 Do I have to wear a face covering at College?